-Not strictly a game, more a competition and exhibition skill, Salto del Pastor (the shepherd’s leap) is derived from practicality.
+Salto del Pastor (the shepherd’s leap) is not strictly a game.
+It’s more a competition and exhibition skill.
+Salto del Pastor is derived from practicality.
 Traversing volcanic islands which are dissected by plunging ravines and rocky outcrops makes tending the sheep and goats an arduous affair.

-In order to negotiate the endless barrancos (gorges) and mountainous peaks, the shepherds and goatherds of the Canary Islands developed skills in pole vaulting canyons with the use of a pole – salto de pastores.
+The shepherds and goatherds of the Canary Islands developed skills in pole vaulting canyons with the use of a pole – salto de pastores in order to negotiate the endless barrancos (gorges) and mountainous peaks.